 Choosing to study a postgraduate degree has many benefits such increasing your employment prospects and helping you become more specialist within your field of interest.
 Plus, it’s a great opportunity to pursue your real passion.

 We spoke with MSc Construction Project Management student, Abbi Smith, who decided to return to her home city to study a postgraduate degree.
-We asked Abbi why she chose to study with us, what she’s done since graduating in 2018 and what advice she has for those considering studying a Master's in Construction.
+We asked Abbi why she chose to study with us, what she’s done since graduating and what advice she has for those considering studying a Master's in Construction.

 Why did you decide to study a postgraduate degree?

 I live in Birmingham and I love my city.
 I had already experienced studying outside of Birmingham for my undergraduate, so I decided to stay home and be more focused for my Construction Project Management course.
 The reviews of the course were really positive, which helped me choose BCU.

 Built Environment Courses

 Create something lasting and help shape the environment for future generations.

 What was the most exciting element of your course?

 Every week on the course there was a new topic, each relating to an element of our coursework.
 The majority of the modules reflected real-life scenarios that would actually happen in the construction industry.

 How did your postgraduate degree differ from your undergraduate degree?